oci-landing-zones/terraform-oci-modules-workloads/cis-oke/examples/native/basic/README.md

 terraform apply plan.out
 ```

-## Managing Kubernetes Applications
+## Accessing the Cluster

-Managing Kubernetes applications in OCI includes the ability to invoke OKE API endpoint and (in some rare cases) SSH'ing into Worker nodes.
+Managing Kubernetes applications in OCI includes the ability to invoke OKE API endpoint and SSH'ing into worker nodes.
-Invoking the OKE API endpoint and accessing Worker nodes differs depending on whether they are in a private or public subnet:
+As the endpoint and worker nodes are in private subnets, access can be enabled through the OCI Bastion service or via a jump host that is deployed in a public subnet.

-### Public
-- API endpoint
-   The Cluster access can be enabled by setting up the kubeconfig file.
-[More information](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengdownloadkubeconfigfile.htm).
-- Workers
-   The ssh access to worker nodes is enabled by adding your public ssh key on them.
-[More information](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengconnectingworkernodesusingssh.htm).
-### Private
-- API endpoint
+### Access via OCI Bastion Service
-   The Cluster access can be enabled by setting up a Bastion Service with a port forwarding Bastion session.[More information](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengsettingupbastion.htm).
+- **OKE API endpoint**: Cluster access is enabled by configuring a *kubeconfig* file and setting up the OCI Bastion service endpoint with a Port Forwarding session.
+[More information](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengsettingupbastion.htm).
-- Workers
-   The ssh access to worker nodes is enabled by setting up a Bastion Service with a managed Bastion session.[More information](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengsettingupbastion.htm).
+- **Worker nodes**: SSH access to worker nodes (\*) is enabled by setting up OCI Bastion service endpoint with a Managed SSH session.
+[More information](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengsettingupbastion.htm).

+Utilize the [OCI Bastion service module](https://github.com/oracle-quickstart/terraform-oci-cis-landing-zone-security/tree/main/bastion) to automate OCI Bastion service.

+(\*) SSH access to worker nodes via the OCI Bastion service requires the Cloud Agent Bastion plugin enabled in the worker nodes.